drojaazu/suddendesu/content/entry/geo-storm-4p-and-debug-tools/index.md

 DIP switch 3-7 enables a data readout at the top of the screen.
 All values are BCD, except the third (frame count) which reads as hexadecimal.

-The first value is the stage "odometer," how far into the stage the players are.
+The first value is the "odometer," how far into the stage the players are.

 Next is spare CPU for the frame.
 It's a raw 16 bit value that is increased for every loop in the idle spin in the main loop after all tasks are complete for the frame.
 What's interesting is the value is not cleared on each frame because it also acts as the entropy source for the RNG, which is a pretty clever way to source randomness.